Proxy locations

 Replace USERNAME with your username and PASSWORD with your password throughout the code samples in this guide.

-Before writing code to scrape data from Google Maps, we must set up a project environment and install the necessary Python libraries.
+Before writing code for a Google Maps scraping project, we must set up a project environment and install the necessary Python libraries.

 Create a new virtual environment to separate your project dependencies from your system packages.
 Ensure that you have Python 3.8 or newer installed.
 Run the following command in a terminal: